Skip to main content

 Pine Script Mastery: You need solid fundamentals in Pine Script syntax, but don't get hung up on memorizing every function.
 Focus on understanding Pine Script's built-in functions and how to combine them creatively.
 The most successful developers I know can quickly prototype ideas and iterate based on feedback.

 Trading Knowledge: This is where many programmers stumble.
 You absolutely must understand basic technical analysis concepts like support/resistance, moving averages, oscillators, and trend analysis.
-You don't need to be a profitable trader, but you need to speak the language fluently enough to understand what clients are asking for.
+You don't need to be a profitable trader, but you need to speak the language well enough to understand what clients are asking for.

-Problem-Solving and Debugging: Pine Script has its quirks, and debugging skills separate professionals from amateurs.
+Problem-Solving and Debugging: Pine Script has quirks, and debugging skills separate professionals from amateurs.
 Understanding common errors, performance optimization, and how to avoid repainting issues is crucial for landing repeat clients.

-Related Programming Languages: While not always required, knowledge of Python, JavaScript, or MQL4/MQL5 significantly expands your opportunities.
+Related Programming Languages: While not always required, knowledge of Python, JavaScript, or MQL4/MQL5 expands your opportunities.
 Many clients want to bridge Pine Script with other trading systems or convert strategies between platforms.

 Soft Skills That Set You Apart